-Nobody likes to find themselves in probate court.
-If you recently experienced the death of a family member, the pain on its own is a struggle.
+Nobody wants to find themselves in probate court without the help of an estate probate lawyer.
+If you recently experienced the death of a family member, dealing with the pain is itself a struggle.
 Adding the frustrating and complicated probate process on top of your grief can be overwhelming.
 Probate can be a messy situation but we can clean it up for you.

-Probate, or probate administration, is a court process that passes ownership of the decedent’s assets to their family or the beneficiaries listed in their will.
-If the decedent had a valid will (under Florida law), the will still needs to be admitted to probate court.
-If the person passed away with no will, probate administration is necessary to pass assets to the next of kin.
-If the decedent had a living trust, the probate process may be avoided altogether.
+Probate, or probate administration, is a court process that passes ownership of the decedent’s assets to their family or the beneficiaries listed in their Last Will and Testament (“Will”).
+If the decedent had a valid Will (under Florida Law), the Will still needs to be admitted to probate court.
+If the person passed away with no Will, probate administration is necessary to pass assets to the next of kin.
+If the decedent had a Living Trust, the probate process may be avoided altogether.

 The entire probate process can be very confusing and frustrating for individuals who do not know what to do when a loved one passes away.
-We are here to help.
+Our best probate attorneys are here to help.
 Although every family is unique, most probates involve:

-- Appointing a Personal Representative to administer the estate
+- Appointing a personal representative (a/k/a personal executor) to administer the estate.

 - Tracking down and protecting all estate assets